-The FLSA requires that a record be kept of the number of hours of compensatory time earned or used by each employee for each work period (see Compensatory Time Log, Form FIN-F009) and the number of hours of compensatory time compensated in cash, if any.
-The primary responsibility for this record keeping resides with the supervisor.
-Do NOT send compensatory time logs to the Payroll Department.
-While earned and used compensatory time must be reported and submitted on time sheets, this data will be used for information purposes only by payroll personnel.
+The FLSA requires that a record be kept of the number of hours of compensatory time earned or used by each employee for each work period and the number of hours of compensatory time compensated in cash, if any.
+The payroll system will calculate compensatory time earned and used each work period.
+The balance will be kept in the employee leave balance profile and will be available to the employee on their check stub via the employee self service.

-Any payment of overtime for non-exempt employees must have prior written approval (see Overtime Pay Approval, Form FIN-F040) by the Chief Financial Officer, Angela Henry.
+Any payment of overtime for non-exempt employees must have prior written approval (see Overtime Pay Approval, Form FIN-F040) by the Chief Financial Officer.
 In emergencies, payment of overtime may be approved by telephone initially, but a completed Overtime Pay Approval (Form FIN-F040) must follow.